-FlexMeasures uses linear regression and falls back to naive forecasting of the last known value if errors happen.
-What might be even more important than the type of algorithm is the features handed to the model - lagged values (e.g. value of the same time yesterday) and regressors (e.g. wind speed prediction to forecast wind power production).
+In a nutshell, FlexMeasures uses linear regression and falls back to naive forecasting of the last known value if errors happen.

+Note that what might be even more important than the type of algorithm is the features handed to the model - lagged values (e.g. value of the same time yesterday) and regressors (e.g. wind speed prediction to forecast wind power production).
+Most assets have yearly seasonality (e.g. wind, solar) and therefore forecasts would benefit from ≥ 2 years of history.